The Three Flavors of Dirt

 Overdrive Settings (Starting Point)

-• Gain: Start at 9 o'clock and work up.
-For a boost into a dirty amp, keep gain low (below noon).
+- Gain: Start at about 9 o'clock and work up.
+For a boost into a dirty amp, keep gain low (below about noon).

-• Tone: Start at noon.
-If you're cutting through a mix, nudge it up.
-If things are harsh, roll it back.
+- Tone: Start at around noon.
+Struggling to cut through a mix, nudge it up.
+Harsh, roll it back.

-• Level/Volume: This is how hard you're hitting the next stage.
+- Level/Volume: This determines how hard the next stage gets hit.
 For boosting an amp, crank it.
-For standalone drive, set it to unity (same volume as bypassed).
+For standalone drive, set it to unity.

 Distortion Settings (Starting Point)

-• Gain/Distortion: Start at noon.
-Distortion pedals have more gain available, so you rarely need to max it.
+- Gain/Distortion: Start at around noon.
+Distortion pedals have more gain on tap, so maxing it out is rarely necessary.

-• Tone: Start at noon and cut to taste.
-Many distortion pedals get harsh with the tone above 2 o'clock.
+- Tone: Start at around noon and cut to taste.
+Many distortion pedals get harsh with the tone above about 2 o'clock.

 Fuzz Settings (Starting Point)

-• Fuzz/Sustain: Start high (2-3 o'clock).
-Fuzz sounds best when the transistors are fully saturated.
-Backing off the fuzz knob often sounds thin rather than cleaner — use your guitar's volume knob to clean up instead.
+- Fuzz/Sustain: Start high, about 2 to 3 o'clock.
+Fuzz sounds best when the transistors are fully saturated; backing off the fuzz knob often sounds thin rather than cleaner.
+Use the guitar's volume knob to clean up instead.

-• Tone: Start at noon.
-Big Muff-style fuzzes are very sensitive to the tone knob — small adjustments make big changes.
+- Tone: Start at around noon.
+Big Muff-style fuzzes are remarkably sensitive to the tone knob; small adjustments yield dramatic changes.

-• Volume: Set to taste.
-Fuzz pedals can be very loud, so you may need to back the volume off to stay at a reasonable level.
+- Volume: Set to taste.
+Fuzz pedals can be startlingly loud, so the volume may need to come down to stay at a reasonable level.

 The Golden Rule